Our Story – A Historical Perspective

 * They have researched, located, and acquired the first documented sports car built after World War II – the 1947 Kurtis-Omohundro Comet – and its sister car of the same name built in 1948.

-* Rick and Geoff also own what may be America’s most important race car transporter – the 1959 Cheetah/Moon Transporter designed and built by Troutman and Barnes, and are laying the groundwork to share the history of American race car transporters.
+* Geoff also owns what may be America’s most important race car transporter – the 1959 Cheetah/Moon Transporter designed and built by Troutman and Barnes, and are laying the groundwork to share the history of American race car transporters.

 Education Through Seminars